-Section 12 Three Federal Programs complement FEHB benefits
+Section 12.
+Three Federal Programs complement FEHB benefits

+Important information

-Important information OPM wants to be sure you are aware of three Federal programs that complement the FEHB Program.
-First, the Federal Long Term Care Insurance Program ( FLTCIP ) helps cover long term care costs, which are not covered under the FEHB Program.
-Second, the Federal Flexible Spending Account Program , also known as FSAFEDS , lets you set aside pre-tax money to pay for health and dependent care expenses.
+OPM wants to be sure you are aware of three Federal programs that complement the FEHB Program.

+First, the Federal Long Term Care Insurance Program (FLTCIP) helps cover long term care costs, which are not covered under the FEHB Program.

+Second, the Federal Flexible Spending Account Program, also known as FSAFEDS, lets you set aside pre-tax money to pay for health and dependent care expenses.
 The result can be a discount of 20% to more than 40% on services you routinely pay for out-of-pocket.

-Third, the new Federal Employees Dental and Vision Insurance Program (FEDVIP) , offers a variety of dental plans and vision plans to anyone who is eligible to enroll in the Federal Employees Health Benefits Program.
+Third, the Federal Employees Dental and Vision Insurance Program (FEDVIP), provides comprehensive dental and vision insurance at competitve group rates.
+There are several plans from which to choose.
 Under FEDVIP you may choose self only, self plus one, or self and family coverage for yourself and any qualified dependents.
-Premiums are on an enrollee-pays-all basis